Jephtha-T/DMS_CW2024/README.md

 - updatePosition() added line to update shield position as well
 - Activate and Deactive Shield now calls show and hide shield properly

+Destructible
+- Removed, having such a small interface is redundant and is instead directly integrated onto ActiveActorDestructible

 LevelOne
 - SpawnItems Method added for all items
 - check if game over now properly transitions to next level when killcount reaches limit

 LevelViewLevelTwo
-- Any lines related to spawning and updating shield removed, instead moved to Boss class directly & addition to root done in LevelTwo Class
+- Entirely Removed, instead moved to Boss class directly & addition to root done in LevelTwo Class

 LevelTwo
 - SpawnEnemyUnits() now also spawns in the shield image so that it is in root and can be called properly

 # Unexpected Problems: